 When BLACKPINK kicked off their 2025 world tour in Goyang, more than 75,000 fans packed the stadium over two nights.
 Then came Inglewood’s SoFi Stadium, drawing 100,000.
 Chicago, Toronto, New York, Paris — all sold out.
 BLACKPINK had the global ticket power.

-Handling that scale on the production side was Silent House.
 From massive LED screens to fireworks, and lighting synced to live instrumentation, Silent House oversaw both the creative and technical execution of the tour.
-The company provided production design and direction, delivering not just visuals, but structure for how the entire experience toured from one stadium to the next.
+The company provided production design and direction, working in close collaboration with partners at Good Company and creative director Alexandre Moors.
+“It’s a holistic collaboration,” Halpin explained, describing the project as one shaped from early concept sketches all the way to 3D visualizations and full production builds.

 What stood out was how each member’s personality was represented without breaking the sense of unity.
 The show didn’t feel like a group breaking off into solo acts — it felt like individual artists coexisting in a shared world, seamlessly connecting and disconnecting.
 Rosé was the soft-spoken main character offstage, recording TikToks and trying iconic city eats like Joe’s Pizza in New York.
 Lisa embraced a rockstar persona during her solo segment.
 Jisoo and Jennie brought their own aesthetics, but every switch flowed into the next.